 With the assistance and support of Edwinstowe United Community Association we will liaise with public and voluntary sector to gain vital information as required, (e.g. housing, benefits etc.).
 Members plan and engage in stimulating activities that are meaningful to them to lead active and fulfilling lives, promote social inclusion and encourage maximum independence.
 Having lunch together is an important part of our meetings.
 Partners and carers are welcome.

 The group meets at The Old Station, High Street, Edwinstowe, NG21 9HS Every Monday 10am to 2pm

 Cost £6 including lunch – Carers £2.00 for lunch (first session £2.00 only to cover lunch cost)

 The Dementia Information Service supports people with Dementia (or memory problems they do not need a formal diagnosis) and their carers, friends and relatives to get relevant information when they need it.

 People can discuss their needs over the telephone, face to face or via email.
 They can be signposted and referred to other relevant services.
 Information is provided on all aspects of memory problems, be it understanding their diagnosis or the more practical aspects of day to day living with memory problems.

 Any agency or individual can refer to the Dementia Information Service.

-Dementia Information Officer available on: Mondays, Tuesdays and Thursdays
+Dementia Information Officer available on: Mondays, Tuesdays, Wednesdays and Fridays

 A weekly activity group in Newark each Friday 1pm to 3pm at Newark CVS